How to Know When You Need a Break

 I pushed myself until that voice got so strong that I started to believe it.
 And I needed to escape.
 Typically to a nearby restroom, where I proceeded to lock myself in a stall and cry silently for roughly 20 minutes at a time.

 I thought about texting a few friends from home.
 But I wasn’t ready for another pep talk.
-I also considered calling my husband, so he could help me book the first flight out of there.
+I also considered calling my partner, so he could help me book the first flight out of there.
 But reconsidered, given the amount of money we had spent to even send me on this trip.

 And at the end of the day (pretty much each and every day), I made it through.
 By the grace of God, and also with the numerous photos and snaps received of my two dogs.